rchanpra/blackjack/README.md

 - You can generate the first required action related to adding Xs to a Y by...
   - clicking the play button in which cards are added to a hand(s).
 - You can generate the second required action related to adding Xs to a Y by...
-  - choosing to hit/double-down/split as your decision in which cards are added to a hand(s).
+  - choosing to hit or double-down as your decision in which cards are added to a hand(s).
+  - choosing split as your decision when the initial 2 cards dealt are of the same rank will remove a card from hand and add it to an alternative hand, then a card will be dealt to each hand from the deck.
 - You can locate my visual component by...
-  - running the Main class.
+  - looking inside the *cards* folder in the *data* folder
 - You can save the state of my application by...
   - clicking the save button in the main menu.
 - You can reload the state of my application by...